briansu2004/briansu2004/SponsorFunding.md

 ### 🤝 **Join Me**

 If you love fishing, AI, or open-source engineering, consider sponsoring this project.
-Let's build the **first community-driven, AI-based underwater fish detection tool** and help fishers everywhere find their perfect spot—smarter and easier.
+Let's build the **first community-driven, AI-based underwater fish detection tool** and help fishers everywhere find their perfect spot-smarter and easier.

 <!-- ---